- Bachelor's Degree in Human Nutrition and Dietetics

 Enrollment will be conditional on the presentation of the corresponding admission pathway.

-This option secures the place and allows the student to choose their timetable, in the case of courses with morning and afternoon options, while openings are available.
+This option secures the place and allows the student to choose their timetable, in the case of courses with morning and afternoon options, while places are available.

 In the event that the student does not secure the admission pathway, the enrollment fee is refunded, and they lose their place and timetable selection.
-If openings remain vacant, applicants can stay on the waiting list until September and their enrollment fee will be held, but they will no longer have a preferential timetable choice.
+If places remain available, applicants can stay on the waiting list until September and their enrollment fee will be held, but they will no longer have a preferential timetable choice.

 If a student does not obtain the admission pathway, the fee paid will be refunded.

-Upon enrollment, students are eligible to secure the openings and timetable options available.
+Upon enrollment, students may secure the places and timetable options available.

-Note: The criterion used to call admitted students for enrollment in the two enrollment periods (conditional and final) is by order of pre-enrollment.
-It is important to bear in mind one timetable option may fill up during the conditional enrollment period.
-Admission will be confirmed as final if the student delivers the necessary documentation with their university admission test, entrance exam or CFGS, and completes final enrollment.
+3. Admission will be confirmed as final once the student submits the necessary documentation with their university admission test, entrance exam or CFGS, and completes final enrollment.

 We help you pay for your studies.
 A future within everyone's reach.